hasura/graphql-engine/docs/graphql/manual/getting-started/nhost-simple.rst

 -	File storage

-It is the a fast way to get Hasura-based apps into production.
+It is a fast way to get Hasura-based apps into production.

 .. note::
    Nhost is a paid service.
 You can sign up for a 30-day trial without a credit card, but after that there is a monthly fee.
 You can also self-host using the open-source version, available on GitHub: `Hasura Backend Plus <https://www.nhost.io/pricing>`_.